veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 ```

 ### Java implementation
-We will in this quick start look at how to programaticaly read data from Veracity using a Java.
-On Github you will find the [sample code](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-egest-data) for this application.
-If you do not have access to a Veracity data container, you may grab the [Veracity-Storage-Manager](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-developer-storage-manager/developer_storage) sample from our github Repo and create a local emulated storage.
+We will in this quick start look at how to programmatically read data from Veracity using a Java.
+On GitHub you will find the [sample code](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-egest-data) for this application.
+If you do not have access to a Veracity data container, you can grab the [Veracity-Storage-Manager](https://github.com/veracity/veracity-quickstart-samples/tree/master/101-developer-storage-manager/developer_storage) sample from our GitHub repository and create local emulated storage.

 The samples are written in Java and use the [Azure Storage SDK for Java](https://github.com/azure/azure-storage-java).